alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 Adding a name to `Prelude.es` adds it to the language.
 A helper the library needs and the language should not grow simply stays off the list.

+A Namespace private to its own file — `Exact` in `Number.es`, which holds the one mixed-kind dispatch `Number.sum` and `Number.product` fold over — needs no loader change and no registration at all: the builtin tables are built from `Prelude.es`'s surface, so a name that is not on it reaches none of them.
+It is still a Namespace of the library like any other, its bodies are emitted and reached the same way, and it is a call-graph Node, so it is listed in `packages/compiler/src/tests/stdlibCallGraph.spec.ts` with the rest.

 ### The shape of the graph is frozen

 One cycle is allowed — `Algebraic`, `Integer`, `List`, `Rational`, `String`,